b-rodrigues/korppi/docs/timeline.md

 ### What Doesn't Get Restored

 - Comments (they maintain their own state)
-- Future patches (they're preserved)
+- Future patches (they're preserved in history)

 ---